 They often hold fun family friendly socially distanced events in collaboration with area restaurants, chefs and food trucks.
 And, they frequently co-host Cider and Slider nights Ashten’s.

-Mark your calendars, the next one is going to be on Saturday November 21 from 1 to 9pm .
-Follow their social media on Facebook and Instagram and go to the James Creek website to subscribe to their newsletter for all the details.
+Follow their social media on Facebook and Instagram and go to the James Creek website to subscribe to their newsletter for all the details on upcoming events.

 Once you get back home with your cider – or have it delivered to your door.
 Try your hand at crafting these two delicious seasonal cocktails featuring two of the popular James Creek ciders.